mayabenowitz/Maya.Benowitz/README.md

 ## About

-In 2015 I graduated with a BS in Physics from Utah State University.
+In 2015 I graduated with a BS in Physics (with a distinction in research) from Utah State University.
 Under the supervision of [David Peak](https://physics.usu.edu/people/faculty-logan/david-peak), I proposed and proved an original theorem at the intersection of spectral graph theory and operator theory for my Bachelor's thesis.
 I am currently extending this result for applications in machine learning with informal mentorship from David Peak.

 In 2016 I did a post-bacc at the University of Iowa in the Department of Molecular Physiology and Biophysics under the supervision of [Janice Robertson](https://robertson.lab.uiowa.edu/) and [Michael Schnieders](https://medicine.uiowa.edu/biochemistry/profile/michael-schnieders).
 While there, I had the opportunity to spear-head a membrane protein engineering project and a new spectral method for MD analysis.